Three Rivers declared a climate emergency in April 2019.

-The Council's Sustainability and Climate Change Strategy sets out how the Council can improve and lead by example in our own operations.
+The council's Sustainability and Climate Change Strategy sets out how the council can improve and lead by example in our own operations.
 It also sets out how we will work with and assist the residents, businesses, and other stakeholders in our area to reduce their impact on the environment, improve sustainability and also adapt to and build resilience to a changing climate.
-The strategy can be downloaded below.
+The draft strategy can be downloaded below which was consulted on in 2020.
+The Climate Emergency and Sustainability Strategy will be uploaded once approved by Full Council.

 What has the council done so far?